memespring/wiki-platformland-content/good-platforms.md

 ## Consider misuse / anti user needs

+## Support manual and API usage

+Not all users will be programtic.
+Also a good way for trying out the platform.

 ## Support fall backs (e.g. cash payments / prove identity in person)

 ## Simplicity